-11. State the difference between Node.js vs Ajax?
+11. State the difference between Node.js and Ajax?

 12. Describe the advantages and disadvantages of Node.js?

-Answer: The advantages and disadvantages of Node.js are as follows:
+Answer: The following are the advantages and disadvantages of Node.js:

 13. What are the types of streams present in Node.js?

-Answer: Streams in Node.js is a way to handle end-to-end information exchange such as network communication, reading, and writing files.
-They are memory efficient as we don’t have to load a huge amount of data in the memory, which interns save time as well.
+Answer: Streams in Node.js is a way to handle end-to-end information exchange, such as network communication and reading and writing files.
+They are memory efficient as we don’t have to load a huge amount of data in the memory.
 Mainly, Node.js has four types of Streams:

 - Writable: This stream supports the write operation.
 Example: fs.createWriteStream()

 - Readable: This stream supports the read operation.
 Example: fs.createReadStream()